-|JK-2nd||$950 per child|
+|JK-2nd||$1,000 per child|

-|3rd – 6th Grade||$1,000 per child|
+|3rd – 6th Grade||$1,050 per child|

-|7th – 8th Grade||$900 per child|
+|7th – 8th Grade||$950 per child|

-Families enrolling by July 1, 2019 will receive a $50 discount per child.
+Families enrolling by Thursday, July 15, 2021 will receive a $50 discount per child.

 A commitment to excellence in Jewish education means trying lots of ideas and then hearing feedback from parents, students, and teachers regarding what worked and what could be done better.
-This year, in addition to making the changes outlined above, we are conducting ongoing evaluation of these changes to understand how they are working (or not) and what we can do to make things better.
-Next year, we may make additional changes and improvements based on the feedback and evaluation.

 Please contact us!
 We always want and need more support, more ideas, and more people involved in securing our future.

-3rd – 6th: Sunday mornings AND either Thursday class in person OR on-line learning and early-bird Hebrew on Sunday morning
+3rd – 7th: Sunday mornings 9 AM – 12 PM AND either Thursday class 4:15 – 6:15 PM in person OR on-line learning Monday 5 – 7 PM

 Keshet is Chicago’s leading Jewish organization working to celebrate and support people with disabilities.
 Anshe Emet is the only Chicago city synagogue with an official partnership with Keshet to support diverse learners.
 Keshet works with our team to provide professional development, individualized support for our teachers and our learners, and to consult and advise about how our school can become a model of inclusive learning at its best.
 We also will make sure that our teaching assistants (madrichim) have training from Keshet, especially if they are working with kids with diverse needs.